lwmqn/shepherd/README.md

 <a name="API_writeReq"></a>
 ### qnode.writeReq(path, val[, callback])
-Remotely write a value to the allocated Resource on the Client Device.
+Remotely write a value to the allocated Resource on a Client Device.
 The response will be passed through the callback.

 **Arguments:**

 1. `path` (_String_): Path of the allocated Resource on the remote Client Device.
 2. `val` (_Depends_): The value to write to the Resource.
 3. `callback` (_Function_): `function (err, rsp) { }`.
 The `rsp` object that has a status code along with the written data from the remote Client Device.

     | Property | Type    | Description                                                             |
     |----------|---------|-------------------------------------------------------------------------|
     |  status  | Number  | Status code of the response.
 See [Status Code](#).                      |